openownership/bods-dev-handbook/translations.md

 ### Install and configure the software

+If you are using the BODS development environment, this has already been installed and you can skip to [Configuration](#configuration).

 #### The Transifex CLI client

 1. Install the latest version of the Command Line Interface (CLI) client by running: